Chamber Music Ensembles

 At Third Street, the Barbara E. Field Chamber Music Program provides an opportunity for students to be a part of this tradition of chamber music and grow as a musician and person.
 Chamber ensembles are made up of students of similar ages and skill levels.

 The program is open to students playing the following instruments: piano, violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, French horn, trumpet, trombone, tuba, and classical guitar.
 Students will be placed in groups according to their age and ability.
 Students who are new to the program must audition.
-The recommended minimum age of student is third grade or 8 years old who have had 2-3 years of experience in their instrument.
+The recommended minimum age of a student is third grade or 8 years old who have had 2-3 years of experience in their instrument.

 Need some guidance on your next step?
 Contact us!